-All entrants must sign a registration and release form.
-Registration before 2/16/2014 is required (except for Child & Junior division entries) to help us plan space needs.
-One registration fee includes all general competition entries for each participant.
+All entries must be registered by February 15, 2015 as there is no onsite registration.
 Competition registration includes general admission to the show for the weekend for the competitor.
-Competition registration for entrants under 18 includes general admission for the competitor and one accompanying adult.
+Competition registration for competitors under 18 includes general admission for the competitor and one accompanying adult admission.
 There will be no refunds of entry or registration fees.
-Entry fees for Child and Junior are waived, but registration prior to the show is encouraged.

 |Any number of entries||*$15|

 |Any number of entries||FREE|

 *Entry fee is waived when combined with a Divisional or Showcake Competition entry.

 |How to Register||Online: http://thattakesthecake.org with payment through PayPal